meiguan/urban_birds/README.md

 ## Saving Data files
 When writing out data files, please start the file with the folder name where the data originates.
 For example, if this is a dataset from a jupyter notebook in the clean folder, then the dataset file name should be 'clean_xxx_data.csv'

+## Team Roles
+For this project, each member of the team will be engaging in all aspects of this capstone project from data wrangling to modeling to report writing.
+Since different team members have different strengths and interests, our team has identified leads in certain areas as listed below:

+- Project Manager - Mei
+- Lead on Weather Surveillance Data (NEXRAD) - Mei
+- Leads on Acoustic Data (SONYC)

+    - Temporal measures of sound pressure levels (SPL) from SONYC Sensors - Max
+    - Classification outputs from YAMNet for birds - Xin

+- Lead on Citizen Science Data (eBird) - Martha
+- Data Modeling - Mei & Xin
+- Website Development - Martha
+- Bird Content Knowledge - Max